justinmk/notes/delicious.md

 20220821
 The productivity tax you pay for context switching https://async.twist.com/context-switching/
-tags: work productivity habits focus concentration time-management attention
+tags: work productivity habits focus concentration time-management attention context-switching
 - Upon returning to a task after a distraction, it can take up to 23 minutes to re-focus. https://www.washingtonpost.com/news/inspired-life/wp/2015/06/01/interruptions-at-work-can-cost-you-up-to-6-hours-a-day-heres-how-to-avoid-them/
 - Even “brief mental blocks” as a result of switching can take as much as 40% of a person’s productive time.